 Once approved, retain current margin rates.

-Please read the following information carefully and apply for professional client status below:
+Please read the following information carefully before applying for professional client status:

 We are not obliged to offer the following to Professional Clients but have elected to continue doing so:

 As a professional client, you will lose the following protections:

 *Significant size trades are classified as having concluded transactions with an equivalent value of Eur25,000 per transaction in the case of non-leveraged transactions (equities) or a nominal value of Eur100,000 per transaction on forex, bonds and commodities, Eur50,000 on indices, Eur10,000 on single stock CFDs in the case of leveraged transactions.